-These release notes don't provide a complete listing of all known issues that are included in the software.
-Issues not expected to significantly impact customers with standard voice or video conferencing environments may not be included.
+These release notes do not provide a complete listing of all known issues for the software.
+Issues not expected to significantly impact customers with standard voice and video conferencing environments may not be included.
 In addition, the information in these release notes is provided as-is at the time of release and is subject to change without notice.

-Issue # Description Workaround EN-129145 When SMB 2.0 is enabled on both RealPresence Resource Manager and the AD server, RealPresence Desktop may fail to connect to RealPresence Resource Manager if SmbServerNameHardeningLevel is not set to 0 on the AD server.
-Set SmbServerNameHardeningLevel to 0.
-EN-156888 In RealPresence Desktop for Windows, the navigation menu options do not work for Move and Size .
+Issue ID Description Workaround EN-129145 When SMB 2.0 is enabled on both RealPresence Resource Manager and the AD server, RealPresence Set SmbServerNameHardeningLevel to 0.
+EN-156888 Desktop may fail to connect to RealPresence Resource Manager if SmbServerNameHardeningLevel is not set to 0 on the AD server.
 None.
-EN-157392 In RealPresence Desktop for Windows, the Import XML function doesn't overwrite the Recent Call List or Local Contact List.
+EN-157392 In RealPresence Desktop for Windows, the navigation menu options do not work for Move and Size.
 None.
-EN-127032 RealPresence Desktop users that use special characters such as ¬ and £ in their passwords can't sign in to a Poly Clariti Manager system.
+EN-127032 RealPresence Desktop users that use special characters such as \neg and \pounds in their passwords can't sign in to a Poly Clariti Manager system.
 None.
 EN-144570 Sometimes the RealPresence Desktop vCard is empty during a conference and in the profile.
 None.
 EN-165936 When using RealPresence Desktop, Auto-Answer sometimes doesn't work on incoming calls from non-RealPresence Desktop endpoints.
 None.
 EN-164444 Calls between RealPresence Group 500 systems running software version 6.2.2 and RealPresence Desktop 3.10 sometimes have lip sync and audio dropout issues.
 None.
 EN-169889 When you use a Logitech Meetup USB camera as your video input, RealPresence Desktop (version 3.10 and higher) video quality is lower than expected.
 None.

-EN-171131 When RealPresence Desktop is the provisioning mode, it can't call in to Zoom conferences.
-The prompt shows Please enable encryption option on your room system .
+Issue ID Description Workaround EN-171131 When RealPresence Desktop is the provisioning mode, it can't call in to Zoom conferences.
+The prompt shows Please enable encryption option on your room system.
 None.
 EN-176515 Sometimes, RealPresence Desktop can't receive new content after a content sender stops content and sends it again.
 None.
 EN-176541 RealPresence Desktop user search is case-sensitive.
 You can find users in the address book, but they don't display as search results.
 This issue applies to both local and Access Directory users.
 None.

-Issue # Description Workaround EN-207836 While logging in to RealPresence Desktop with AD user credentials, if you input a wrong password, RealPresence Desktop sends error message Invalid server address.
+EN-207836 While logging in to RealPresence Desktop with AD user credentials, if you input a wrong password, RealPresence Desktop sends error message Invalid server address.
 The error message isn't accurate.
 None.
-EN-238934 if you place a call using the video protocol H.264, RealPresence Desktop shows H.264SVCHigh as the video protocol in Call Statistics .
+EN-238934 If you place a call using the video protocol H.264, RealPresence Desktop shows H.264SVCHigh as the video protocol in Call Statistics.
 None.
 This is a known display issue.
 For H.323 calls, video protocol is H.264 or H.264High, depending on your H.264 High Profile setting.

-Limitations
+Known Limitations